RCUSA Principles for Comprehensive Immigration Reform

 As our nation's leaders come together to consider ways to fix our immigration system, Refugee Council USA firmly believes that refugees and asylum seekers should be included in any comprehensive immigration reform legislation.
 See below for RCUSA's principles:

-See here for the comprehensive immigration reform bill introduced in the Senate on April 16, 2013, the Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744), which includes crucial provisions for refugees, asylum seekers, and stateless persons.
+Comprehensive immigration reform legislation was introduced in the Senate on April 16, 2013, the Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744), which included crucial provisions for refugees, asylum seekers, and stateless persons.

-See this letter (in html here) from more than 200 national, state, and local humanitarian, human rights, faith-based, and refugee-serving organizations thanking Senators Bennet, Durbin, Flake, Graham, Menendez, McCain, Rubio, and Schumer for including improvements to immigration law protecting refugees, asylum seekers, and stateless people in S. 744.
+More than 200 national, state, and local humanitarian, human rights, faith-based, and refugee-serving organizations sent a letter (in html here) thanking Senators Bennet, Durbin, Flake, Graham, Menendez, McCain, Rubio, and Schumer for including improvements to immigration law protecting refugees, asylum seekers, and stateless people in S. 744.
 State-specific letters were also sent from an array of supporters in Arizona, California, Florida, New York, South Carolina, Texas, and Utah.
 Law professors from across the country also sent a letter of support.

 Further evidence of the broad support for these refugee and asylum provisions is this press release from a diverse group of faith leaders on May 8th, the eve of the first day of the Senate Judiciary Committee's markup of the bipartisan reform bill.

 As the House of Representatives also considers immigration reform, RCUSA urges that any reform legislation upholds the United States’ proud history and tradition of protecting and welcoming victims of persecution, oppression and torture.
-See here for a letter RCUSA sent to Speaker Boehner raising concerns about provisions in the Strengthen and Fortify Enforcement, or SAFE Act (H.R.
+RCUSA sent a letter to Speaker Boehner raising concerns about provisions in the Strengthen and Fortify Enforcement, or SAFE Act (H.R.
 2278) that have unintended consequences on refugees and asylees.

 Photo credit: EMM